datastax/dsbulk/manual/settings.md

 - **JDK**: uses JDK's SSLContext
 - **OpenSSL**: uses Netty's native support for OpenSSL

 Using OpenSSL provides better performance and generates less garbage.
-A disadvantage of using the OpenSSL provider is that, unlike the JDK provider, it requires a platform-specific dependency, named `netty-tcnative`, which must be added manually to the loader's classpath (typically by dropping its jar in the lib subdirectory of the DSBulk archive).
+This is the recommended provider when using SSL.

 Follow these instructions to find out how to add this dependency: http://netty.io/wiki/forked-tomcat-native.html